burnick/demoapp/DOCKER.md

 - Installs all dependencies including dev dependencies
 - Optimized for hot reloading and development workflow
 - Exposes debug port (9229) for Node.js debugging
+- Runs as root user to avoid volume mount permission issues (development only)

 ## Health Checks